Weegham Park to Wrigley Field

 the public announcer of the Chicago Cubs from 1917 til 1974

-In the beginning a blow-horn was used.
+In the beginning a megaphone was used

 According to an article from the Daily Herald 'Pat Pieper worked for the Cubs in 1904 as a